dmytrochornyy/int2021_task2/README.md

 # int2021_task2
 Download repository

-Open .ipynb file (if you don\`t have Jupiter open with google colab, but make sure that data file reads correclty)
+Open .ipynb file (if you don\`t have Jupiter open with google colab, but make sure that data file reads correctly)

 Run all cells